-Previous generations of Seattleites made a choice that is costing us big time today.
+Previous generations of Seattleites made some choices that are costing us big time today.

-They covered most of the city’s residential land (more than 18,000 acres) with zoning that prohibited anything except single family, detached houses on lots of 5,000 square feet or larger.
+They covered most of the city’s residential land (more than 24,000 acres) with zoning that prohibits anything except single family, detached houses on lots of 5,000 square feet or larger.

 Today we know we must decrease carbon emissions to avoid a global crisis.
 Seattle has become a center of opportunity to get jobs with higher wages and better benefits than most anywhere.
 And there is renewed enthusiasm for living in center cities.

-So decades of making familiar elements of Seattle’s older neighborhoods like corner stores, duplexes, and homes on small lots illegal on thousands of acres of land is taking its toll.
+So decades of downzones that made familiar elements of Seattle’s older neighborhoods like corner stores, duplexes, and homes on small lots illegal on thousands of acres of land is taking its toll.

 It’s making it hard for Individuals and families who can’t afford a detached house on a big piece of land or small businesses or arts organizations who can’t pay a premium for space on major streets to have a place here.